 When considering a career move into midwifery, perhaps after years in a completely different employment sector, there can be a lot of concerns running through your head!

 Below we have addressed some of the most commonly asked questions in relation to this, which will hopefully set your mind at ease a little.

 Will my past experience be enough to get me on the course?

 The university you are applying to will want a candidate who is hard working, professional and honest.

-The good news is you probably have had experience in both your past employment and personal life that can prove that you already possess these skills!
+The good news is you have probably had experience in both your past employment and personal life that can prove you already possess these skills!